Stocks & shares ISAs

 Every adult has a £20,000 ISA allowance for 2024/25 – but if you've not used it by 5 April, you lose it.
 And it's possible to use all or part of that ISA allowance to invest in the stock market.
 This guide runs through what you need to know before investing in a stocks & shares ISA.

 Investing comes with risk, as the value of your investments can go down as well as up.
-If you decide to do it, it's recommended you invest for the long term (five years or more), as the longer you invest, the longer you have to ride out any bumps in the market.
+If you go for it, it's recommended you invest for the long term (five years or more), as the longer you invest, the longer you have to ride out bumps in the market.

 What is a stocks & shares ISA?